-Discovering a problem during your pregnancy can be a frightening experience, we are here to help you through every step of the process.
-If you have been diagnosed with cervical insufficiency, formerly called incompetent cervix, then your cervix might begin to open too soon which could lead to miscarriage or premature delivery.
-In this section, we’ll review risk factors, symptoms, and treatment options.
+Discovering a problem during your pregnancy can be a frightening experience, but we are here to help you through every step of the process.
+If you have been diagnosed with cervical insufficiency, formerly incompetent cervix, your cervix might begin to open too soon, leading to a miscarriage or premature delivery.
+This section will review risk factors, symptoms, and treatment options.

-There are various factors that may contribute to a woman’s risk for cervical insufficiency.
+Various factors may contribute to a woman’s risk for cervical insufficiency.
 They include:

-Many women don’t have symptoms and are found to have cervical insufficiency during their routine prenatal care.
+Many women don’t have symptoms and have cervical insufficiency during their routine prenatal care.
 Some women present with the following symptoms:

 Women found to have cervical insufficiency or cervical shortening will be monitored closely during pregnancy for preterm labor symptoms.
 Patients may also be referred to a Maternal-Fetal Specialist to determine if they are a candidate for a cervical cerclage placement or progesterone administration.
 Some women are advised to follow pelvic rest, bed rest, or other preterm labor precautions.

 Cervical cerclage, a minor surgical procedure, is an effective and safe treatment option that can help prolong the pregnancy, ideally to full term.
 The procedure involves the placement of a strong suture (stitch) around the cervix to keep it closed.
 It is generally done during the third month (12-14 weeks) of pregnancy.